-NCTCOG has mobile equipment available for loan to local jurisdictions to conduct short-term counts of bicyclists and pedestrians on either shared use paths or streets.
-To learn about conducting short-term counts, please review our Mobile Counter Site-Selection Best Practices Guide.
-To express interest in borrowing NCTCOG’s mobile counting equipment, please contact Daniel Snyder.
+NCTCOG has mobile equipment available for loan to local jurisdictions to conduct short-term counts of pedestrians and bicyclists on shared-use paths or along streets.
+To express interest and coordinate borrowing NCTCOG's mobile counting equipment please contact Daniel Snyder.

-- To address Mobility 2035 performance measures in active transportation
+- To address performance measures in active transportation

 - To obtain new baseline data for purposes of updating Air Quality calculations used for measuring benefits of bicycle and pedestrian facilities

 - To provide the Regional Transportation Council (RTC), other elected officials, and local jurisdictions with more informed data related to non-motorized travel volumes and routes in the region